Apple Crisp is the perfect fall dessert! Apples baked until soft with a crispy cinnamon oat topping.

 - 1 cup water

-- 1 teaspoon vanilla extract
+- 1 teaspoon vanilla

-- vanilla ice cream for serving
+- vanilla ice cream, for serving

-Preheat oven to 350F.
+- Preheat oven to 350F.
+Spray a 9x9-inch baking dish with oil.

-In a small saucepan, combine the sugar, cornstarch, and water.
-Bring to a boil; cook and stir 2 minutes or until thick and clear.
+- In a small saucepan, whisk together the sugar, cornstarch, and water.
+Place over medium-high heat and bring to a boil; cook and stir 2 minutes or until thick and clear.
 Remove from heat and stir in vanilla.
-Pour over the apples.
-Sprinkle with remaining crumb mixture.

 Stephanie @ Back For Seconds says